A Namekian in Halkeginia

 "Vegeta?"
 Goku asked, his friend's sudden outburst earning an arched brow from the normally jovial saiyan.

 "Barring ourselves and Gohan, Piccolo is one of the strongest fighters on the planet... and even then, at full power he's only just shy of our own capabilities," the Saiyan prince stated without taking his eyes off the fading sunlight.
-"So for someone of his calibre to just up and disappear like that... yeah, you're damn right if you think this doesn't sit well with me."
+"So for someone of his calibre to just up and disappear like this... yeah, you're damn right if you think this doesn't sit well with me."

 "Look, I'm sure he'll be fine," Goku stated in a reassuring tone, his trademark grin appearing on his lips.
 "This is Piccolo we're talking about, after all – whatever it is, I'm sure he can handle it."